Mediating Family Law Matters

 Colleen mediates in a shuttle format.
-So you and your ex-spouse are usually in separate rooms, and she brings offers back and forth between you.
+So you and your ex-spouse are usually in separate rooms, and they brings offers back and forth between you.
 You can be by yourself, with an attorney, or with a trusted friend or family member, as you prefer.
 The mediation will be scheduled for a time period agreed by the parties, 2 hours to all day.
 We order lunch in, and have soft drinks, water, coffee, and snacks available to keep everyone charged and working effectively until resolution.

 - Why should I mediate?